Minimal rational curves on complete symmetric varieties: Introduction

 \begin{small}

 \end{small}

 0.5 cm

 {\bf Acknowledgements.} The authors thank the Institut Fourier for hosting several meetings that led to this work.
-They also thank the Tsinghua Sanya International Mathematics Forum (TSIMF) and Prof. Baohua Fu for his invitation.
+They also thank the Tsinghua Sanya International Mathematics Forum (TSIMF) and Baohua Fu for his invitation.
 The stay of the authors in TSIMF was very influential for this work.
-They finally thank the Centre Math\'ematique Laurent Schwartz (CMLS) at \'Ecole Polytechnique for hosting the final meeting which led to this work.
+They thank Baohua Fu and Jun-Muk Hwang for helpful comments, in particular for pointing out the references \cite{IM} and \cite{MOS}, and the five referees for their careful reading and constructive remarks and corrections.
+The authors finally thank the Centre Math\'ematique Laurent Schwartz (CMLS) at \'Ecole Polytechnique for hosting the final meeting which led to this work.
 S.K. was partially supported by NRF Korea (2018R1A6A3A03012791) and the Institute for Basic Science (IBS-R003-D1).
 N.P. was partially supported by ANR Catore (ANR-18-CE40-0024) and ANR FanoHK (ANR-20-CE40-0023).